lgibelli/singularity-docs/appendix.rst

  ``IncludeCmd: yes`` and ``IncludeCmd: no`` are identical.
 In both cases the ``IncludeCmd`` keyword is not empty, so the Docker ``CMD`` will take precedence over an ``ENTRYPOINT``.

- See `Singularity and Docker <#singularity-and-docker>`_ for more info on order of operations for determining a runscript.
+ See `Singularity and Docker <https://singularity-userdoc.readthedocs.io/en/latest/singularity_and_docker.html#singularity-and-docker>`_ for more info on order of operations for determining a runscript.

 Notes